-Refer to the MADS Assignment Submission and Grading Policies section of the UMSI Student Handbook (access to Student Orientation course required).
+Refer to the MADS Assignment Submission and Grading Policies Opens in a new tab section of the UMSI Student Handbook (access to Student Orientation course required).

 You have a total of two (2) free late days to use during the course, where each late day is a 24 hour extension of the due date and time.
 Late days are always full 24 hours periods - no fractional days.
 You do not need to explain or get permission to use late days, but you are responsible for designating which week(s) you wish to have the late day(s) applied.
 Upon completion of all assignments, please DM the full instructional team with your desired application of late days.
+You do not need to pass each individual assignment to pass the class.